kyrre/iocz/README.md

 ```

 ## DataFrames

-Instead of using SQL directly we can use the dataframe library ibis to build backend agnostic queries that run one multiple system.
+Instead of using SQL directly, we can use the Ibis DataFrame library to build backend-agnostic queries that run on multiple systems.

 For example, suppose we have a detection query looking through security logs for evidence of an intrusion, such as a process with a specific hash value being executed in our environment.
 Typically, these logs are stored in S3 or ADSL using file formats like Iceberg or Delta Lake.